djparente/mars/README.md

 # MARS
 ### Maintainer of Alignments using Reference Sequences

-MARS is a maintainance tool for protein multiple sequence alignments (MSAs) that allows for the incorporating of new sequences into existing (hand-optimized) alignments.
+MARS is a maintenance tool for protein multiple sequence alignments (MSAs) that allows for the incorporating of new sequences into existing (hand-optimized) alignments.

 Please see the [main documentation file](doc/MARS_readme.pdf) for information on